Skip to content

 brainfile contract validate -t task-105

-# If all good, PM moves task to Done
+# If all good, PM completes the task (moves to logs/)

 Handling Rework